Skip to content

 Create A Project

-From the command line, in a folder or directory you want to create a new project, ensure the Conda environment with Cookiecutter installed is active (activate ck), and then use...
+From the command line, navigate to the folder where you want to create a new project, make sure the Conda environment with Cookiecutter installed is active (activate ck), and run...

 cookiecutter https://github.com/esri/cookiecutter-spatial-data-science

-You will be prompted to answer a few questions for setting up the project, and once answered, your new project will be created in its own directory.
-The project setup includes initializing the project with Git and performing an initial commit enabling you to quickly get to work.
+You will be prompted to answer a few questions, and once answered your new project will be created in its own directory.
+Project setup also initializes a Git repository and performs an initial commit, so you can quickly get to work.

 Tip

-Once created, you normally will want to jump into this directory and continue working.
-If not as familiar with the command line, you can move to different directories using the cd (change directory) command.
-Hence, if your project directory is named sik-project, you can jump into this directory using the command cd sik-project.
+Once created, you will normally want to jump into the project directory and continue working.
+If you are not as familiar with the command line, you can move between directories using the cd (change directory) command.
+For example, if your project directory is named sik-project, jump into it with cd sik-project.

 Create Project Conda Environment

-While not always enrirely necessary, it is a good practice to create a Conda enviroment for your project.
-Cookiecutter-Spatial-Data-Science includes an environment.yml file with a number of packages I typically include.
-My philosopy is to be rather inclusive in this file.
-Hence, before creating your project I encourage you to prune this file.
+While not always strictly necessary, it is good practice to create a Conda environment for your project.
+Cookiecutter-Spatial-Data-Science includes an environment.yml file with a number of packages I typically use.
+My philosophy is to be fairly inclusive in this file, so before creating your project I encourage you to prune it to fit your needs.

-Once happy with the packages included in the environment.yml file, I have streamlined the many common tasks using the Makefile pattern.
-Although not idencial, I was able to mimic the behavior on Windows in the included make.bat file.
-One of the very common tasks is creation of a new Conda environment.
+Once you are happy with the packages in environment.yml, the many common tasks have been streamlined using the Makefile pattern.
+Although not identical, I was able to mimic the behavior on Windows in the included make.bat file.
+One of the most common tasks is creating a new Conda environment.

 The command...